novotnyllc/MSBuildSdkExtras/README.md

 ### Getting started (VS 15.6+)

-Visual Studio 2017 Update 6 (aka _v15.6_) includes support for SDK's resolved from NuGet.
-That makes using the custom Sdks much easier.
+Visual Studio 2017 Update 6 (aka _v15.6_) includes support for SDK's resolved from NuGet, which is required for this to work.
+VS 2019 is recommended.

 #### Using the SDK